Ginger Minj: Drag Race

 Ginger Minj competed on the seventh season of the reality television competition RuPaul's Drag Race, which was announced on March 2, 2015.
 Throughout the competition, Minj won three challenges, most notably the Snatch Game, portraying Adele (tying with Kennedy Davenport's portrayal of Little Richard).
 Minj's performance of Adele was later ranked as the sixth best Snatch Game performance in Drag Race "herstory" by Sam Damshenas of Gay Times.
 Minj ultimately lost to Violet Chachki in the final episode, placing as a runner-up alongside Pearl.

 Minj was subsequently announced as one of ten contestants for the second season of RuPaul's Drag Race All Stars on June 17, 2016.
 Minj was eliminated in the third episode, placing eighth overall.
 Minj then appeared as a guest for the first challenge in the premiere episode of season eleven.

 Following Drag Race, Minj embarked on several international drag tours.
 In 2016, Minj was a part of Battle of the Seasons rotating roster of queens.
 Minj hosted the Haters Roast tour, though controversially was later fired from the event.
 Minj later hosted Queens United in November 2017, a benefit put together by Phi Phi O'Hara in an effort to raise money for people affected by Hurricane Maria.

 In April 2020, amid the coronavirus pandemic, Minj was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival.
 Minj returned the following year for the second annual Digital Drag Fest, in May 2021.

 On May 26, 2021, Minj was announced as a contestant for the sixth season of RuPaul's Drag Race All Stars.
 After winning a lip sync against Mayhem Miller in the fifth episode of the season, Minj won $30,000.
 Minj won another $20,000 in the eighth episode of the season, Snatch Game of Love, after winning a lip sync against Heidi N Closet and making her the second queen to win the Snatch Game twice, after BenDeLaCreme.
 Ginger Minj finished the season as a runner-up alongside Eureka! and Ra'Jah O'Hara, ultimately losing to Kylie Sonique Love.

+On April 23, 2025, Ginger Minj was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.
+On July 18, 2025, Ginger Minj won in the final round of the Lip Sync Smackdown for the Crown and was crowned the winner of Season 10.

 Pageants

-Minj has competed in many pageants throughout their career, holding several titles including "Miss National Comedy Queen 2012" and "Miss Gay United States 2013".
+Minj has competed in many pageants throughout her career, holding several titles including "Miss National Comedy Queen 2012" and "Miss Gay United States 2013".